Trust-Square/luma-mcp-server/README.md

 ```

 #### 13. `export_guest_list`
-Export guest data to CSV format for one or more events.
+Export guest data to CSV file (saves to exports/ directory).

 **Parameters:**
 - `event_ids` (array of strings, optional): Specific event IDs to export (if not provided, exports all events)